-Margaret Mahy (1936–2012 ) is the most acclaimed of New Zealand’s children’s writers.
-The author of more than 120 titles, and translated into 15 languages, Margaret has readers across the globe.
-She worked as a librarian for more than 10 years before becoming a full-time writer.
-Mahy’s books ring with humour, fantasy, adventure, science and the supernatural, but always engage with the ordinary world.
-Awarded the Order of New Zealand in 1993, she also won many of the world’s major prizes for children’s writers, including the Carnegie Medal and the prestigious Hans Christian Andersen Award.
+Margaret Mahy (1936–2012) is New Zealand’s most celebrated children’s writer.
+As the author of more than 120 titles - which have since been translated into 15 different languages – Mahy’s readership is vast.
+Before becoming a full-time writer, she worked as a librarian for over 10 years.
+Mahy’s books ring with humour, fantasy, adventure, science, and the supernatural, aspects that the author skilfully balances with her interest in the narrative possibilities of the ordinary world.
+Awarded the Order of New Zealand in 1993, she also won many global prizes for children’s writers, including the Carnegie Medal and the prestigious Hans Christian Andersen Award.

 Place of residence: Christchurch, New Zealand

 The Storylines Margaret Mahy Medal and Lecture Award was first presented in 1991 to Margaret Mahy in recognition of her marvellous contribution to the world of literature for children and young adults.
 The medal continues to be one of the most prestigious awards in New Zealand children's literature today.

 Margaret Mahy is a six-time recipient of the Esther Glen Award, part of the LIANZA Children's Book Awards.
 The award-winners include: A Lion in the Meadow (1970), The First Margaret Mahy Storybook (1973), The Haunting (1983), The Changeover (1985), Underrunners (1993), and 24 Hours (2001).

 Mahy’s early-reading book The Great White Man-Eating Shark (1989) is a cautionary tale about Norvin, a rather plain looking boy who just happens to look rather like a shark.